ashleykolodziej/BU-ST2-Snippets/README.md

 ## To install:

-Clone this repository as usual, but instead of cloning to your normal development folder, clone to the Sublime Text 2 Packages folder:
+Clone or download/unzip these files to your Sublime Text 2 Packages folder:

 **Mac users:** `/Users/YOURUSERNAME/Library/Application Support/Sublime Text 2/Packages`